Policies & Procedures in Room 60

 Throughout the year we will be collecting student work in files.
 This will allow us to look back on what we have accomplished throughout the year.
 Family members are welcome to come and look through portfolios anytime.

 Sharpening pencils during class is distracting.
-You may sharpen your pencils first thing in the morning or during pack and stack at the end of the day.
+A student has a job to sharpen pencils throughout the week.
+Students may sharpen pencils first thing in the morning or during pack up at the end of the day.
 If one pencil breaks, you should have a back-up, or you may trade it with a sharp one from my pencil jar.
 You may bring your own covered pencil sharpener that must be emptied over a trash can.
-You could also choose the option of using a mechanical pencil because those are easy and quick to sharpen. :) All work must be done in pencil.
+You could also choose the option of small pencil pouch for extra pencils.
+All work must be done in pencil.
 Ink pens are only used for grading.
 Math MUST always be done in pencil.

 If your child would like to celebrate her/his birthday with a HEALTHY treat in class, please schedule the day with me in advance.
 It is best to send individual pre-cut treats along with the appropriate supplies so that we may celebrate at morning recess or at the end of the day.

 We will take a few minutes before lunch to sanitize hands.
-Even though I love to see your smiling face, after you eat, you are to go to the playground.
-Do not come back to the classroom.
+Even though I love to see student's smiling face, after they eat, they are to go to the playground, not come back to the classroom.

 Our lunchtime begins at 11:35.
 If you are planning to join your child for lunch, please meet him/her in the hallway by the office.
 We will travel this way to lunch, and you can meet up with your child at this time.

 Our class has PE on Tuesday and Friday.
 In order to participate fully, it is important that children come to school wearing appropriate clothing and comfortable running shoes (no flip flops) on these days.